GregSandoval/compiler-lexer/README.md

 The grammar corresponds to the DFA depicted in Figure 1, like in most texts, consider any missing transitions to exist and lead to a shared error state.
-The diagram doesn't include non-terminals, since it would be far too large to display!
+The diagram doesn't include terminals, since it would be far too large to display!
 Please excuse the use of a regular expression for edges, including every edge would be a horrible mess.